-VAT or Value Added Tax was introduced on January 1st, 2018, by the Government of the UAE.
+VAT or Value Added Tax was introduced by the Government of the UAE.
 The UAE VAT law requires businesses having taxable supplies and imports worth over AED 375,000 to register under the VAT regime.
 VAT registration in UAE for new companies can be done in the official portal.

 The process of VAT registration is a two-step process.
 As the first step, you will have to create an e-services account, followed by which you can proceed with the VAT registration process.